bhague1281/kevin-bacon-project/readme.txt

 B.H.: Fixed multiple declaration error by removing xstring.cpp from kb.cpp (alternate solution provided by Alexander).
 A.K.: Alternative 2 of the Load().
 I think this works very well, unless I missed something it seems to be very fast.
+B.H.: Fixed bracket error occuring in MovieDistance.
+The search (in terms of functionality) works, but the logic is still flawed.
+I'm guessing (?) it's due to the neighbor iterator being incorrect.
+B.H.: Bracket error fixed by correctly initializing control structures (visited_, neighbor_, distance_).